UtiqTech/ios-mobile-sdk/README.md

 ---

 ## ⚙️ Installation & Integration
-For installation and integration details, please refer to the official  [documentation](https://docs.utiq.com/docs/ios-sdk).
+For installation and integration details, please refer to the official 📘 [documentation](https://docs.utiq.com/docs/ios-sdk).

 ---

 ## 🛠️ Support & Bug Reporting
-If you encounter an issue, have a suggestion, or need assistance, please contact our support team @ 📩 [support@utiq.com](mailto:support@utiq.com "Email us")
+If you encounter an issue, have a suggestion, or need assistance, please reach out to our support team: 📩 [support@utiq.com](mailto:support@utiq.com "Email us")

 ---